SepehrDV2/mmap-anon-benchmarks/README.md

 # mmap Benchmark

-Basic mmap performance microbecnhmarks derived from the CIDR 2022 paper by Andrew Crotty, Viktor Leis, and Andrew Pavlo
+Basic mmap performance microbenchmarks derived from the CIDR 2022 paper by Andrew Crotty, Viktor Leis, and Andrew Pavlo

 Building: